Ilan Boccara

 Ilan Boccara (born 14 May 1993) is a former professional footballer who played as a midfielder.
 He formerly played for Ajax where he was acquired from the youth ranks of Paris Saint-Germain.
-He is also a former Dutch youth international.
+Born in France, he represented the Netherlands internationally at youth levels.

 Club career

 Early career

 Born in Boulogne-Billancourt, a western suburb of Paris to a Dutch mother and a French father, Boccara joined local club ES16 in the 16th arrondissement of Paris at the age of six.
 After one season, he transferred to Stade Français, to play for Athletic Club de Boulogne-Billancourt for the next five years.

 Paris Saint-Germain

 At the age of 13, Boccara was discovered by scouts of Paris Saint-Germain, who recruited him to their academy.
 After progressing through the youth system, he was promoted to the reserve squad playing in the Championnat de France amateur during the 2010–11 season.
 He spent most of the season on the bench.

 In the 2011–12 season, Boccara played in 28 matches, starting in 26 of them.
 His performances earned Boccara a call-up to the Netherlands national under-19 team.

 In 2011, Paris Saint-Germain was purchased by Qatar Sports Investments, which invested millions bringing in star footballers.
 Boccara decided on a transfer to Dutch club Ajax for regular game time, moving to his mother's hometown of Amsterdam.